legionasaurus/SOPHON/README.md

 SOPHON: **S**calable, **O**pen, **PH**otobioreactor: **O**xygenation **N**ode.
 (also a Remembrance of Earth's Past reference)

-SOPHON is a semi-closed carbon-negative photobioreactor that costs **less than $500** in components.
+SOPHON is a semi-closed photobioreactor that costs **less than $500** in components.
 It uses the algae _Arthrospira platensis_.
 It converts atmospheric carbon into biomass while serving as a classroom STEM teaching tool.
 The 2 liter cylindrical acrylic tube measures ~3.5” ID x 16” height.
 It uses ambient air and modified Zarrouk media nutrient source.
 SOPHON takes in nutrients, carbon dioxide, and light.
 It produces biomass and oxygen in return.

 Main Components:
 + Air Pump (around 5L/min)
-+ Peristaltic Pumps (1 high-flow foralgae harvest; 3 low-flow for inputs like nutrients)
++ Peristaltic Pumps (planned: 1 high-flow for algae harvest; 3 low-flow for inputs like nutrients)
 + Acrylic Vessel
 + Arduino UNO R4 for data collection and control
 + Reused Car COB light (halo/angel eye) for artificial light growth